Open by appointment

 This is the area of the house where the sitting, lying, sleeping, eating and 'plumbing' take place.

-During the time he lived in this house, this was John's studio.
-It will be the main location for a programme of changing exhibitions and events over the next year.
+During the time he lived in this house, this was John Latham's studio.

 The Basic T Diagram provides a diagrammatic explanation of the alphabetical coding on the Time-Base Roller which it hangs next to.
 The extreme left end of the spectrum marked 'A' represents events of the shortest duration encountered in quantum physics.
 Somewhere in the middle, 'P' represents events of the duration of one generation of human beings.
 Near the right end but not quite at the extreme is 'U' representing events of the duration of entire universes.